-252 As can be seen in figure 3 the Kind instance relationships mirror the inheritance structure of the types.
+As can be seen in figure 3 the Kind instance relationships mirror the inheritance structure of the types.

-3 5.3.4 Mixin
+231 5.3.4 Mixin

-The Mixin type complements the Kind type in defining the OCCI Core Model type classification system.
-It MUST be implemented.
-The Mixin type represent an extension mechanism, which allows new capabilities to be added to entity instances both at creation-time and/or run-time.
+${\scriptscriptstyle 232}$ The Mixin type complements the Kind type in defining the OCCI Core Model type classification system.
+It be added to entity instances both at creation-time and/or run-time.
 Sub-types MUST NOT be derived from the Mixin type.